weibeld-personalisation/windows/README.md

 The survival guide consists mainly of the following parts:

-1. Configure Windows
+1. Set up Windows
-1. Install Linux on Windows with [WSL](https://learn.microsoft.com/en-us/windows/wsl/)
+1. Set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/) to run Linux on Windows

 Let's bite the bullet and go through it!

-## Configure Windows
+## Set up Windows

 > The following instructions are sorted by urgency, that is, the most insufferable things are fixed first and the more tolerable things are addressed later.
 So, it's best to follow the guide in this order.